The General Data Protection Regulation (GDPR)

-The Data Protection Act 1998 gives you a right of access to the data which organizations hold about you, and specifies how that data can be gathered, used and disseminated.
-The Act governs the collection, retention, and transmission of information held about living individuals and the rights of those individuals to see this information.
-All departments within the University must be aware of the potentially far-reaching effects of this legislation.
-Those that record and use personal information are required to follow eight data protection principles.
+The General Data Protection Regulation (GDPR) gives you a right of access to the data which organizations hold about you, and specifies how that data can be gathered, used and disseminated.
+The regulation governs the collection, retention, and transmission of information held about living individuals and the rights of those individuals to see this information.
+All departments within the University must be aware of the potentially far-reaching effects of this regulation.
+Those that record and use personal information are required to follow seven data protection principles.
 In particular, personal data must:

 - be processed fairly and lawfully.